NotHosomi/nt-payload/README.md

      * this is done with <i>FireUser1</i> (Jinrai), or <i>FireUser2</i> (NSF) to set attacker at round begin...
      * ...followed by <i>FireUser3</i> when the attacker deliver the payload to trigger the victory
      * these inputs are fired to <i>"pl_coord_team_control"</i> coordinator
+     * the "set attacker" trigger should fire only once, to avoid chat spamming about who is attacking

  * Enter overtime when round time ends but attackers are still within the payload area.
      * when at least 1 attacker enters the payload push area, send a <i>FireUser3</i> to